 Bullyproof Your Child

-Keith has performed parent workshops on bullying and online safety throughout the US.
+Keith has performed virtual parent workshops on bullying and online safety throughout the US.
 His workshops can be custom tailored to whatever is happening in your community.
 However, Keith feels that no workshop on social media is complete without teaching parents how to protect their children form online porn and gambling as well as bullying.
 Most parents are simply not aware of what is “online” and the activities that children are engaged in online.
 Parents will learn how to use social media monitoring tools in order to stay on top of their child’s online behavior.
 Parents will also leave the workshop with a two page handout that enumerates the exact strategies they need to follow to ensure their child is safe online.

 Bullyproof Your Classroom

-Keith’s teacher workshop will give teachers, administrators and district supervisors, simple strategies they can use to reduce bullying in their classrooms.
+Keith’s virtual teacher workshop will give teachers, administrators and district supervisors, simple strategies they can use to reduce bullying in their classrooms.
 This is not educational theory.
 As a former award winning middle school teacher, Keith will only advocate what he knows will actually work.
 Educators will learn how to break down social hierarchies and cliques, how to help excluded students become included and how to deal with online bullying.
 They will also learn how to cut down and even eliminate the online drama that is taking so much of their time.
 Administrators and teachers will learn a simple system that will protect them from the often heard phrase, “You’re not doing anything.”
 They will learn how to empower the parents and victims in their quest to live a bully free life.

 Topics covered in “Labels “Lie” (some topics not covered with younger grades)